 Calistoga has a reputation for being among the warmest parts of the valley and rightly so, but there are small micro-climates within this sub appellation.
 Their property is on the valley floor – on the west of side of the valley almost in the shadow of the nearby Mayacamas mountains.
 Over the the years they have noticed this site is generally cooler than other parts of Calistoga.

 John has been involved in the wine industry for 30+ years.
-He owned a wine retail shop in New York – then moved to Florida and opened another wine shop in Sarasota.
-He also helped start a wine distribution company; through these businesses he was able to visit the Napa Valley many times and over the years he fell in love with Calistoga – its community and down to earth feel.
+He owned a wine retail shop in New York – then moved to Florida and later opened another wine shop in Sarasota as co-owner of the very first Michael’s Wine Cellar, a wine retail shop with his partner at the time Michael Klauber.
+John also helped start a wine distribution company; through these businesses he was able to visit the Napa Valley many times and over the years he fell in love with Calistoga – its community and down to earth feel.

 He and Betsy would take vacations in France (falling in love with various rosé wines during their trips).
 Ultimately they decided to vacation in the Napa Valley (much closer and less costly than trips to France).
 He and Betsy purchased a house here in 2001 and now roughly divide their time between Calistoga and Florida.